IMSY-DKFZ/simpa/README.md

 ![Alt text](docs/source/images/simpa_logo.png?raw=true "Logo")

-# The toolkit for Simulation and Image Processing for Photonics and Acoustics (SIMPA).
+# The toolkit for Simulation and Image Processing for Photonics and Acoustics (SIMPA)

 SIMPA aims to facilitate realistic image simulation for optical and acoustic imaging modalities by providing adapters to crucial modelling steps, such as volume generation; optical modelling; acoustic